 Welcome to the 21st Century Consort archive of live performance recordings.
 This archive presents every existing recording of 21st Century Consort concerts from 1975 to 2019, As of this year 44 seasons, 183 concerts, 630 compositions by 253 composers, in 774 performances.
-You can listen to all of them, here and now, absolutely free.
+You can listen to all of them, here and now, absolutely free, by clicking this link.
+(Stay tuned for concerts after 2019, uploaded soon.)

 We thank the National Endowment for the Arts for their support through many performance grants beginning in 1984 to the present, and for their recent archiving grants in 2003 and 2008, and finally for their grant in 2009 to develop this web site.
 We are grateful to Christopher Kendall, founder and artistic director of the 21st Century Consort, for his unwavering commitment to record every concert, even when regular performance funding was uncertain.
 We recognize the dedication and artistry of recording engineer Curt Wittig who recorded thirty years of concerts at the highest quality, then designed and engineered the archive of 557 DVDs and CDs so far, more to come.
 The physical media are permanently preserved at the Michelle Smith Performing Arts Library of the University of Maryland and can be directly accessed there.

-All of the performance recordings on this site are copyright Twentieth Century Consort 2017, all rights reserved.
-You are welcome to listen to them free while logged into this site, but in order to protect the rights of the composers, publishers, and performers you may not make copies.
+All of the performance recordings on this site are copyrighted by the 21st Century Consort, all rights reserved.
+You are welcomed to listen to them free while logged into this site, but in order to protect the rights of the composers, publishers, and performers, you may not make copies.
 This site is licensed by BMI and ASCAP.